brianakl/bootstrapped_model_up_scaling/README.md

 As a proof of concept, a relatively simple task was chosen such that it can be trained locally and quickly.
 The model used was also small by design to provide give an easy way to compare learning rates.

 ### Test
-To test transfer learning capabilty of transformers a simple task was used to test transformer learning.
+To test the BMS capabilty of transformers a simple task was used to test transformer learning.
 This task is one that a transformer would excel at in comparison to other machine learning models/architectures.

 ### The Task